 The wellness committee will assess all education curricula and materials pertaining to wellness for accuracy, completeness, balance and consistency with the state and district's educational goals and standards.
 Wellness program coordinators shall be responsible for devising a plan for implementation and evaluation of the district wellness policy and are charged with operational responsibility for ensuring that schools meet the goals of the district wellness policy.
 Wellness program coordinators will report to the School Committee annually.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

-ADOPTED: April 20, 2006

-LEGAL REFERENCES UPDATED: September 2019

 LEGAL REFS.: The Child Nutrition and WIC Reauthorization Act of 2004, Section 204,